EDUCBA Logo

 POWER in VBA 4

 • For a better understanding, we can represent the power function in this way.
-POWER(X, Y) or POWER(X^Y) both are the same only.
+POWER(X, Y) or POWER(X^Y) are the same.

 • The POWER function is applied only for numerical values.
-Anything other than numerical values, it will throw the error as #VALUE!
-If any one of the parameters contains non-numerical values, we will get the error.
+Anything other than numerical values will throw the error as #VALUE!
+We will get the error if any of the parameters contain non-numerical values.
 The below image shows an example of the error.

 POWER Example 4-1